LEARN TO FISH

 Books by Simon Cooper

-COMING OUT IN MARCH: Tales from The Mill a collection of my short stories and writing that charts the 1,000 years of history of Nether Wallop Mill, but more importantly the tales of the strange lives and antics of the animals, creatures, fish and birds that live in this little slice of my English chalkstream valley.
+Just published is my new book Tales from The Mill is a collection of short stories charting over 1,000 years of history at Nether Wallop Mill.
+More importantly, the tales bring to life the strange lives and antics of the animals, creatures, fish, and birds that inhabit this unique corner of an English chalkstream valley.

 Early-order discount